Civil Cases - Case Management Procedures

 10. Certification to the Ohio Supreme Court

-Ohio Supreme Court Rule of Practice XVIII expresses the Ohio Supreme Court's willingness to consider unsettled questions of state law that on certification from a federal court.
-I encourage counsel in diversity cases and cases involving claims under the Ohio Constitution or statutes to consider requesting certification of such questions.
-If possible, make the request at the case management conference, if not sooner.
+Ohio Supreme Court Rule of Practice XVIII expresses that Court's willingness to consider unsettled questions of state law that on certification from a federal court.
+I encourage counsel in diversity cases and cases involving claims under the Ohio Constitution or Ohio statutes to consider requesting certification of such questions.
+If possible, make the request at the initial status or case management conference, if not sooner.

 11. Status conferences and reports